-Now it’s time to get in your car to continue your art tour.
-Begin by driving west on Bodega Avenue (Highway 12), then turn right on Florence Avenue to see whimsical outdoor sculptures by Patrick Amiot and his wife, Brigitte Laurent.
+Now it’s time to jump in your car to continue your art tour.
+Begin by driving west on Bodega Avenue (Highway 12), then turn right on Florence Avenue to see whimsical outdoor sculptures by husband-and-wife team Patrick Amiot and Brigitte Laurent.
 Their work can be seen throughout Sebastopol, but most profusely here on Florence Avenue, where numerous sculptures sprout in front yards up and down the street.
-Drive carefully, it is a neighborhood.
+Drive carefully, as this is a residential neighborhood.

 When you get to the end of Florence Avenue, turn left onto Highway 116.
 Go west about three miles and turn left at Graton Road where you will find the artists’ enclave of Graton.

-Park in town and visit Graton Gallery.
-Featuring work by member and guest artists, it was voted the 2013 Best Art Gallery in Sonoma County by the Press Democrat's readers’ poll.
-Then browse the antique stores and, if you're hungry, have a snack at Willow Wood Market Café, which displays work by local artists.
+Park in town and visit Graton Gallery, which features work by member and guest artists, all from California.
+Then browse the antique stores here, and if you're hungry, have a snack at Willow Wood Market Café, which displays work by local artists.

 When you're ready to find a place to spend the night, a good central choice for lodging is the Sebastopol Inn.
-Have dinner at one of the nearby restaurants.
-If you're up for some after-hours entertainment, check what's happening at the Sebastopol Center for the Arts, Main Stage West, Hopmonk Tavern, or Rialto Cinemas.
+Have dinner at one of the nearby restaurants, and if you're up for some after-hours entertainment, check what's happening at the Sebastopol Center for the Arts, Main Stage West, Hopmonk Tavern, or Rialto Cinemas.

 In the morning, walk over to Coffee Catz, a unique and colorful Bohemian café located in Gravenstein Station.
 The place is an artwork in itself.
 After a light breakfast, walk across the street to The Barlow, a 220,000-square-foot culinary and arts center where you can browse fascinating shops, admire the edible landscaping, and, of course, see art.